SAP-samples/hana-xsa-calculation-view-anonymity/README.md

 If you believe you have found a bug in the current repository, please create a bug report instead.

 ## License
 Copyright (c) 2018 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE file](https://github.com/SAP/hana-xsa-calculation-view-anonymity/blob/master/LICENSE).
+This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](LICENSE).